M-wie-Moehre/One-More-Brick-Bot/README.md

 ## Setup
 1. Download Google Play Beta on your PC and install One More Brick.
+2. Install PyAutoGUI if you don't have it yet
-2. Open One More Brick and start a game
+3. Open One More Brick and start a game
 4. Start the bot
 5. Resize the window until the bot is happy
 6. Now the bot will start playing